unit73e/haskell_exercises/ch1_answers.md

 :info <name>
 ```

-For example, to know thei associativity and precedence of the `+` operator:
+For example, to know the associativity and precedence of the `+` operator:

 ```haskell
 Prelude> :i (+)